 What are your thoughts about homosexuality?

 - The Bible speaks about homosexuality as a sin and we are called to abstain from it (Lev.
 20:13; 2 Samuel 1:26; Romans 1:18-23, 26-27; 1 Cor.
 6:9; 1 Tim.
 1:10).
 Fleshly desires have never been an indicator of God’s will.
 As a matter of fact, fleshly desires are normally equated with sin.
 Homosexuality is no different.
 Just as it is sin for a man to lust after a woman who is not his wife, it is sin to lust after the same sex.
 At the same time, 1 Cor.
-5 is clear that it is not our job to judge those who are outside the church.
-Our job is to love them and pray for them.
+5 is clear that it is not our responsibility to judge those who are outside the church.
+Our command is to love them and pray for them.

 - Secular Movements: Homosexuality (CARM.org)